 - Prepare a label for the top of your poster space indicating the title and authors;

 - Lettering should not be less than one and one-half inches;

 - Illustrations should be similar to those you would use in making slides but more heavily drawn;

 - One or two authors MUST be in attendance during the presentation times;

 - Pushpins will be provided.

 Above all, a poster should be a networking tool.
 The primary purpose of a poster is not to communicate every little detail of your fantastic research, but rather to attract people’s attention and serve as a conversation starter.
-Think about the typical conference poster session; it’s at the end of the day and there is often alcohol available.
-Seriously, after a long day of presentations, no one wants to read walls of text as the wine kicks in.

 What they want is for you to share the story of your research and engage in informal conversation about it.
 Repeat after me, a poster is a conversation starter.
 And the poster is not going to do the talking for you.